The methods below require the OneSignal SDK versions 3 & 4.

 • Getting a push token from Google or Apple

-• Getting a player/user id from OneSignal
+• Getting a subscription/user id from OneSignal

 • OneSignal.disablePush is called